The Process of Hiring a General Engineering Contractor and What To Look For

 All the way to Winnemucca, Nevada for one pile!
 The Humbolt County Hospital is on Phase 3 of several planned additions.
 A section of the existing building needed to be supported so an elevator pit could be safely excavated and constructed immediately adjacent to the existing foundation.
 To prevent the need of fixing foundation during excavation, the project structural engineer provided us the foundation loads and soils information.
 We determined that a Helical Underpinning Pile was best suited for the need.
 Installation went as planned with no issues.
 We spent more time driving than actually working!
 It was a nice drive though!

 For a general engineering contractor Reno, Versa Grade provides unparalleled service.
 VersaGrade, Inc. is a Class A - General Engineering Contractor serving Nevada and California.
-We specialize in excavating, grading, underground utility construction, fixing foundation,deep foundation systems and slope stabilization.
+We are a specialized excavating company, we perform grading, underground utility construction, fixing foundation,deep foundation systems and slope stabilization.
 We utilize top industry technology in our estimating and bidding, earthwork analysis, CPM scheduling, accounting and project cost control, as well as providing substantial equipment resources to meet our clients’ schedules.
 Our skilled and experienced staff is committed to exceeding your expectations.
+Looking for qualified excavating companies?
 We are here to help.
 Call us for a consultation.

 Our success is built upon the simple principles of completing high quality work on time and with integrity.
 Versa Grade is an equal opportunity employer and is a drug free workplace.
 Our primary strengths are our people, safety, our use of technology, and our equipment resources.
 Success at Versa Grade is built upon the simple principles of completing high quality work on time and with integrity.
 Our focus on customer service is aligned with our Mission Statement of “Providing Construction Services That Exceed Our Customers’ Expectations.”
 Open positions include CDL Driver, Construction Foreman, and other Pipe Layer Positions.